Integrative Psychotherapy

 You want to strengthen your relationships.
 Change unhelpful patterns of thinking and behavior.
 Accept yourself without shame or judgement.
 Identify and see through layers of cultural programming to uncover your inner truth.
 Allow yourself to be loved.
 Live from a more intentional place, where mind, body, and soul are more in alignment and integrity with one another.
 These changes take courage and are no doubt difficult.
 It is essential to have support along the way.

-My clients are individuals of all ages who are seeking therapy to address issues involving relationships (including friendships, romance, sex, etc.), codependency, perfectionism, anxiety, depression, addictive behaviors, intergenerational wounding, and stage of life confusion.
+My clients are individuals of all ages who are seeking therapy to address issues involving relationships (including friendships, romance, sex, etc.), codependency, perfectionism, anxiety, depression, addictive behaviors, religious and intergenerational trauma, and stage of life confusion.

 About me

-I am a provisionally-licensed psychotherapist (AMFT#139704), with a focus on psychodynamic and psychoanalytic psychotherapy, which means it’s about building a relationship with you, not just treating your symptoms.
+I am a licensed psychotherapist with a focus on Psychodynamic, Somatic, and Eco -Psychotherapies.
 I am affirming of all identities, genders, and sexual and religious orientations.

 In my free time, I enjoy playing guitar, singing, reading, and spending time in the woods covered with leaves.